Upcoming Training Workshops

 Training Workshops by David Woods, Transana's Developer

 The training workshops we conducts are highly interactive and provide ample opportunity for hands-on practice.
 It is therefore essential that each participant have a computer during the workshop.
-We will provide a training data set, although we also encourage participants to bring their own video or audio files, in a Transana-friendly format, to work on.
+We will provide a training data set, although we also encourage participants to bring their own video or audio files to work on.

 In a typical training session, we cover the following topics:

 - Identifying and selecting analytically interesting video segments

 - Keywords and coding

 - Analyzing still images in Transana

 - Making sense of coded data : reports, maps, and graphs

 - Multiple simultaneous transcripts, multiple simultaneous media files, multiple simultaneous users, and other advanced topics